thestk/stk/README.md

 # SYSTEM REQUIREMENTS

-See the individual README's (eg. README-linux) in the /doc directory for platform specific information and system requirements.
+See the individual README's (e.g. README-linux) in the /doc directory for platform specific information and system requirements.
 In general, you will use the configure script to create Makefiles on unix platforms (and MinGW) or the VC++ workspace files to compile the